enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 Resolve()
 ---------

-The globally available function resolves a fully qualified path to a local path based on your current location.
-It will never check if the path exists, just resolve it.
+This globally available function resolves a fully qualified path to a local resource based on the current location.
+It does not check if a resource exists at the specified path.
 This function supports both relative (with dot-references) and absolute paths.

 .. js:function:: resolve(path)